 The content of the subject is in accordance with the one in other national or international universities.
-In order to provide a better accommodation to the labour market requirements, there have been organized meetings both with representatives of the socio-economic environment and with academic staff with similar professional interest fields.
+In order to provide a better accomodation to the labour market requirements, there have been organized meetings both with representatives of the socio-economic environment and with academic staff with similar professional interest fields.

-Type of activity 10.1 Evaluation criteria 10.2 Evaluation methods The evaluation can be made face to face or online 10.3 Percent from the final mark 10.4 Course Minimum required conditions for passing the exam (mark 5): in accordance with the minimum performance standard - For mark 10: - thorough knowledge regarding the architecture of the PLCs - thorough knowledge regarding the execution of PLC programs - thorough knowledge regarding the PLC programming languages - thorough knowledge regarding the PLC Written examination 60% programming techniques 10.6 Laboratory Minimum required conditions for promotion (grade 5): in accordance with the minimum performance standard - For 10: - thorough knowledge regarding the structure of the TI305 PLC - thorough knowledge regarding the operation and use of the TI305 PLC - thorough knowledge regarding the programming of the TI305 PLC - Knowledge assessment test 20% 10.7 Project Minimum required conditions for promotion (grade 5): in accordance with the minimum performance standard - For 10: - thorough knowledge regarding the design of combinatorial and sequential circuits - thorough knowledge regarding the structure of the TI305 PLC - thorough knowledge regarding the identification and wiring of I/O signals - thorough knowledge regarding the operation and use of the TI305 PLC - thorough knowledge regarding the programming of the TI305 PLC and program testing Project completion and defending 20% program testing 10.8 Minimum performance standard:

-- knowledges regarding the structure of the PLCs - knowledges regarding the PLC program execution - knowledges regarding the programming languages of the PLCs - knowledges regarding the PLC programming techniques

-- knowledges regarding the structure of the TI305 PLC - knowledges regarding the operation and use of the TI305 PLC - knowledges regarding the programming of the TI305 PLC
+Type of activity 10.1 Evaluation criteria 10.2 Evaluation methods The evaluation can be made face to face or online 10.3 Percent from the final mark 10.4 Course Minimum required conditions for passing the exam (mark 5): in accordance with the minimum performance standard For mark 10: thorough knowledge regarding the architecture of the PLCs thorough knowledge regarding the execution of PLC programs thorough knowledge regarding the PLC programming languages thorough knowledge regarding the PLC Written examination 60% programming techniques 10.6 Laboratory Minimum required conditions for promotion (grade 5): in accordance with the minimum performance standard For 10: thorough knowledge regarding the structure of the TI305 PLC thorough knowledge regarding the operation and use of the TI305 PLC thorough knowledge regarding the programming of the TI305 PLC Knowledge assessment test 20% 10.7 Drois - (Minimum 1 Ducient as wells (200/ 10.7 Project Minimum required conditions for promotion (grade 5): in accordance with the minimum performance standard For 10: thorough knowledge regarding the design of combinatorial and sequential circuits thorough knowledge regarding the structure of the TI305 PLC thorough knowledge regarding the identification and wiring of I/O signals thorough knowledge regarding the operation and use of the TI305 PLC thorough knowledge regarding the operation graph the regarding the operation and use of the TI305 PLC thorough knowledge regarding the programming of the TI305 PLC and program testing Project completion and defending 20% 10.8 Minimum performa Course: - knowledges rega - knowledges rega - knowledges rega - knowledges rega Laboratory: - knowledges rega - knowledges rega arding the structure of the PL arding the PLC program exec arding the programming langurding the PLC programming arding the PLC programming arding the structure of the TIS arding the operation and use of arding the programming of the ution uages of the PLCs techniques 305 PLC of the TI305 PLC